The Derived Auslander-Iyama Correspondence: Enhanced -angulated categories

 where the $(d+2)$-angulation on the right-hand side is induced by the triangulation on $\DerCat[c]{\A}$ as in \Cref{thm:GKO-standard}.
-If $\F$ has an enhancement we say that it is \emph{algebraic.} \item We say that \emph{$\F$ admits a unique (DG) enhancement} if it admits an enhancement and any two enhancements of $\F$ are quasi-equivalent (that is isomorphic in $\Ho{\dgcat}$). \end{enumerate}
+If $\F$ has an enhancement we say that it is \emph{algebraic.} \item An \emph{equivalence} of enhancements is a quasi-equivalence of DG categories (that is an isomorphism in $\Ho{\dgcat}$). \item We say that \emph{$\F$ admits a unique (DG) enhancement} if it admits an enhancement and any two enhancements of $\F$ are equivalent. \end{enumerate} \end{definition}